pombredanne/eris-contracts.js/README.md

 #### Docker

-Docker is supported.
-You can build the docker image by running `build.sh` from inside the `DOCKER` directory.
+Docker is supported, but it is not recommended to build and run manually (see 'Eris cli' below).

 #### Eris cli